Major professional sports leagues in the United States and Canada: Player development

 The National Football League is the only one of the four major sports leagues that does not have a formalized farm system.
 The source for almost all NFL players is college football, but NFL also has International Player Pathway Program for potential international prospects.
 Drafted players from college immediately join the main team; if they fail to make the regular season roster, a limited number of players may be assigned to the practice squad.
 NFL teams rarely recruit players from other gridiron football leagues.
 American football also has the least global reach for prospects, with one exception being several players from other codes of football primarily as kickers and punters.
 The league's teams backed the World League (later known as NFL Europe) in the 1990s and 2000s, and purchased teams in the Arena Football League for a period in the 2000s.
 As of 2019, the National Football League Players Association explicitly opposes having an official minor league in the same model as the other major sports, mainly because of the risk of injury.
+The current version of the United Football League has positioned itself as a de facto minor league and opportunity for players to reach the NFL while asserting its independence as an organization.
+The NFL does operate two overseas youth academies, one in England at Loughborough University and the other in Australia at A. B. Paterson College.

 Each NHL team has an affiliate in North America's top-tier minor hockey league, the American Hockey League, and most have an affiliation with teams in the ECHL.
 For decades, the traditional route to the NHL has been through junior hockey and the Canadian Hockey League (CHL).
 Beginning in the 1970s, NHL teams began drafting and signing prospects from Europe, and a growing number of NHL hopefuls are forgoing the CHL in favor of NCAA Division I college hockey.
 Additionally, USA Hockey also sanctions junior hockey leagues, such as the United States Hockey League and North American Hockey League, that allow players to develop while also retain NCAA eligibility in order to make the NHL.
 Almost all draft picks are initially assigned to an affiliate in their NHL team's minor league system for development.